khabali/khabali.github.io/_posts/2019-09-20-integration-test-with-multiple-databases.markdown

 }
 ````

-I create a containers map indexed by the database name what I want to run tests on.
+Containers are indexed by there database name in a map to make it simple to work with.

 >**Note** that every time a database container is instantiated.
 It will download the specified docker image for the targeted database from [Docker Hub](https://hub.docker.com/) if it's not already present locally. **This is done once**, Then, the image will be available locally for next execution like any other docker image on your machine.

-Then I will need to implements two methods of *TestTemplateInvocationContextProvider* interface.
+*TestTemplateInvocationContextProvider* interface comes with two methods:

 - *supportsTestTemplate()* : determine if this provider supports providing invocation contexts for the test template method represented by the supplied context.
 We just return true here as we assume that any test extended with this extension can use it.
 - *provideTestTemplateInvocationContexts()* : provide invocation contexts for the test template method represented by the supplied context.
 This method is only called by the framework if supportsTestTemplate previously returned true for the same ExtensionContext.
 Thus, this method must not return an empty Stream.
 Here we will create *TestTemplateInvocationContext* instance for every databases.

-In *TestTemplateInvocationContext* we add 3 extensions :
+In *TestTemplateInvocationContext* 3 extensions are added :

-- *BeforeEachCallback* where we will start the container
+- *BeforeEachCallback* where container will be started
-- *AfterAllCallback* where we will stop the container after the test execution
+- *AfterAllCallback* where container will be stopped after test execution
-- *ParameterResolver* where we will provide the container instance as a parameter that can be used as a test parameter.
+- *ParameterResolver* where container instance is provided as a parameter to the test method.

 Let's write a simple test template and use this extension.